-- Arboretums & Gardens

 Comprises over 200 acres on campuses in Medford and Lumberton of public gardens, collections, and preserved natural areas.
 Grounds part of Medford Leas Retirement Community established 1971 by The Estaugh, Quaker-related, not-for-profit corporation, as residential and healthcare community currently home to over 600 residents aged 55 and older, in 1981 designated entire acreage as arboretum open to public.
 Includes designed gardens, landscaped grounds, meadows, natural woodlands and wetlands, and one of South Jersey's most extensive plant collections.
 Free for Individuals and small groups, special tours available for scouting groups, garden clubs.

-Butterfly garden demonstrates backyard habitat for butterflies and birds.
-Operated by New Jersey Audubon Society, which also conducts Monarch butterfly survey on site.
+Operated by New Jersey Audubon Society, bird observatory and seasonal butterfly garden demonstrates backyard habitat for butterflies and birds, also site of Monarch butterfly survey.
 Open daily 10 AM to 5 PM, free admission.

 Estate including main home built 1879 with Oval Garden on front lawn and Carriage House with rear herb garden.
 Property formerly owned by wealthy Physick family, Dr. Philip Physick of Philadelphia considered father of American surgery and inventor of several surgical procedures and medical instruments, home built by grandson Emlen Physick, a physician and real estate investor.
 Operated by nonprofit Mid-Atlantic Center for the Arts & Humanities.
-Self-guided tours $12 per adult; $8 child age 3-12.
+Tours $20 per adult; $15 child age 3-12.

 Gardens in 30-acre village with 26 buildings re-created to reflect period 1789-1840.
 Farm with heritage crops.
 Village open seasonally and for special events throughout year, historically costumed interpreters and craftspeople demonstrate typical tasks and trades.
 Open Tuesday-Sunday (closed Monday) from June 28 through September 4th and for special events every weekend from June through September 10am-4:30pm.
 Walking Tours at $5 per person offered Tuesday-Friday from September 6–23 at 11 AM.
 Admission adults: $12, children 3-12: $10, children under 3 Free.